 I often find myself coming back to this issue because it is so troubling – the third leading cause of death in America is, in fact, our nation’s healthcare.
 Patients are dying from the medical treatment itself versus the actual health issue they sought care for in the first place.
 Whether it be inappropriate medications,

 While the mainstream media tends to focus on the latest hot-button issues, there are much larger issues quietly but significantly impacting our society.
 We’ve heard that: Shark attacks are up in the US (53 in 2013, vs. 42 in 2012).
-Terrorism and mass shootings (or “multi-party shooting incidents”) are responsible for 457 deaths in the US in
+Terrorism and mass shootings (or “multi-party shooting incidents”) are responsible for 457 deaths in the

 If you’re undergoing a surgery, would you rather go to a provider who takes their time on the surgery, or one who does the surgery well?
 Strange question right?
 You want someone that takes their time and does it well.
 Maybe not.
 This Forbes article is about a study done to compare the skill of doctors performing